romyers/DAQCap/docs/README.md

 ## Usage

 To use this library, link it to your executable and include the `DAQCap.h` header in your source files.
+You may also need to link a threading library, such as pthread.
+See [examples/CMakelists.txt](../examples/CMakeLists.txt) for an example of how to do this.

 Any executable using this library on Linux must have CAP_NET_RAW file
 capabilities: